Ron Denhaan, Realtor (949) 290-3263. Orange County real estate specialist.

 Review additional disclosures: You may receive other disclosures that may be City, State, or Federally mandated.
 One example is the Statewide Buyer and Seller Addendum (CAR form SBSA).
 These types of forms were developed to inform buyers about certain material facts in the area, such as jails, power plants, airports, or other items that might affect your desire to live in the area.

 Request for Repairs: Once you have completed all of your inspections, you have the option of submitting a request for repairs (CAR form RR) to the seller.
 This document may outline certain items that the buyer would like the seller to repair as part of the purchase acceptance process.
 The buyer may also request that the seller credit the buyer with a certain amount to cover repair items.
 This is often done for expediency, as the time used for actual repairs could delay closing.
 This process is negotiable between the buyer and seller, and they typically compromise on the amount and cost of the repairs.
+Note that on any repair credits, the seller can only apply credits to your closing costs and only to the degree allowed by the buyer's lender.
+All seller credits must be listed on the HUD1 statement provided by escrow.

 What happens after the inspection period?

 Once the inspection period is over, you will be expected to remove some or all of your contingencies.
 This is to assure the seller and listing agent that you intend to go through with the sale.
 Removing all of your contingencies will now put your earnest money deposit "at risk", for in the event that you change your mind about moving forward with the purchase, the seller may lay claim to your deposit.
-Generally you will be expected to remove all of your contingencies, however, it is also common to remove as many as possible while perhaps negotiating to withhold removal of one or more in case loan approval is still in process.
+Generally, you will be expected to remove all of your contingencies, however, it is also common to remove as many as possible while perhaps negotiating to withhold removal of one or more in case loan approval is still in process.

-In the event that the buyer refuses to remove all contingencies, the seller's agent has the option of issuing a 24 hour Notice to Perform to the buyer.
+In the event that the buyer refuses to remove all contingencies, the seller's agent has the option of issuing a 24-hour Notice to Perform to the buyer.
 This form notifies the buyer that they have 24 hours to either remove all contingencies or cancel the offer.
 The seller's agent must decide if it is wise to issue this form.
 If there were multiple offers on the home or if backup offers are available, the listing agent will undoubtedly decide that issuing a Notice to Perform is correct course of action.
-The logic is that if the current buyer cannot perform, it is better to cut your loses and move on to another buyer.
+The logic is that if the current buyer cannot perform, it is better to cut your losses and move on to another buyer.
 However, if this was a difficult home to sell, the listing agent may feel that cooperation with an existing buyer is the smarter route.

 What happens as you approach the closing date?

-Final walk through: Roughly 5 days before closing we will do a final walk through of the home .Its primary purpose is to verify that the property is in the condition you agreed to buy.
+Final walk through: Roughly 5 days before closing we will do a final walk through of the home.Its primary purpose is to verify that the property is in the condition you agreed to buy.
 You will also want to verify that agreed-upon repairs were completed and that nothing has gone wrong with the home since you last looked at it.
 If you also agreed to items that were to be sold with home, you will want to confirm that they are still there (for example, a refrigerator).
 You will then sign the verification of property condition form.
 If there are any issues, we will notify the listing agent right away.

 Sign loan docs: Your lender will send the loan documents to escrow and they will schedule a time for you to come in and sign.
 They will also go over the clauses with you and provide you with copies of the documents.

 Call utilities: Don't forget this step!
 Call all of the utilities like gas, water, electric, trash, phone, and cable.
 I would recommend doing this about a week before you close to ensure that they will all be on for you when you move in.
+If you are buying a home in Orange County, CA, here is a list of utility company contacts: Orange County utility companies - By city

 Tips for a smooth escrow